 slice of a larger array to begin with.

-Use this only when you are sure no elements are in use beyond the array in
+Use this only when it is certain there are no elements in use beyond the

-the memory block.
-If there are, those elements could be overwritten by
+array in the memory block.
+If there are, those elements will be

 Calling this function, and then using references to data located after the